derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/02/2024 16:14:27 : 3 Database Admins walked into a NoSQL bar.
+19/02/2024 16:16:31 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer crashes a car at the bottom of a hill, a bystander asks what happened, he says "No idea.
-Let's push it back up and try again".
+What's the object-oriented way to become wealthy?
+Inheritance.
 <!-- replace-with-joke ends -->